serverless-operations/serverless-step-functions/README.md

 ## IAM Role

-The IAM roles required to run Statemachine are automatically generated for the state machines lambda, with the policy name of `StatesExecutionPolicy-<environment>`.
-This is given the default permissions of allowing the lambda InvokeFunction.
+The IAM roles required to run Statemachine are automatically generated for each state machine in the `serverless.yml`, with the IAM role name of `StatesExecutionPolicy-<environment>`.
+These roles are tailored to the services that the state machine integrates with, for example with Lambda the `InvokeFunction` is applied.
 You can also specify a custom ARN directly to the step functions lambda.

 Here's an example: